JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ fix: a function ref in a list literal didn't show properly as an implicit result, but worked fine when assigned to something, e.g. `[@color.lerp]`
 - ☑︎ ︎`print` now takes an optional second argument, `delimiter` which defaults to the line break character.
 Specify "" for no delimiter at all.
 - ☑︎ comparisons and hashing of lists and maps are now much faster and smarter in cases where they contain reference cycles
-- ☐ add some way to test for reference (rather than value) equality
+- ☑︎ added new `refEquals` intrinsic to test for reference (rather than value) equality
+- ☐ fix freeze that occurs from loops in the `__isa` chain.
 - **Command-line MiniScript v1.6**
   - ☑︎ on launch, adds MS_SCRIPT_DIR and MS_EXE_DIR to the environment variables, as well as MS_IMPORT_PATH if not already defined
   - ☑︎ new `import` intrinsic now searches directories in MS_IMPORT_PATH for the import module and imports them, just like Mini Micro